Kidney stones in men

 - Imaging: Things like CT scans and ultrasounds can help spot kidney stones (even really small ones).

-If you think you might be passing a stone, you’ll likely be asked to urinate through a strainer so you can catch it.
-Never thought you’d be walking into the bathroom with a strainer, did you?
+If you think you might be passing a stone, you’ll likely be asked to urinate through a strainer so you can catch it — even though it might feel a little odd to go to the bathroom with a strainer in hand.
 But it’s important for your doctor to check what your stone is made of so you can try to prevent future kidney stones.

-If you’ve been lucky enough to have never experienced a kidney stone (knock on wood), you might remember less fortunate male friends or family members say it was the worst pain of their lives.
-It’s been known to be described as male labor.
-(You read that right.)
+If you’ve been lucky enough to have never experienced a kidney stone, you might remember less fortunate male friends or family members say it was the worst pain of their lives.
 Men get pain in their abdomen, lower back and groin as the stone makes its way through their narrow ureter and eventually out into that handy strainer.
 A kidney stone won’t cause symptoms unless it moves from your kidney and gets lodged in your ureter.
 There, it could block the flow of urine and cause your kidney to swell and spasm.
-(Which is likely as painful as it sounds.)
 Symptoms of kidney stones include:4, 3

 - Dull or sharp pain in your side, back, belly, groin, testicles or below your ribs